GSA/resources.data.gov/pages/_resources/documenting-apis.md

 ---
+resource_name: Documenting APIs
+slug: documenting-apis
+description: Further guidance on using the Project Open Data Metadata Schema guidelines to document application programming interfaces (APIs) in data.json files for hosting at agency.gov/data.
+source: data.gov
+category: Data standards
+tags:
+  - API
+  - DCAT
+  - Project Open Metadata Schema
+  - open data
+policy_tags: ""
+format: ""
 details: >-
   Agencies should list private, internal, and public-facing web APIs as part of their Enterprise Data Inventory and Public Data Listing data.json files.
 The original v1.0 schema accommodated the listing of APIs with a separate `webServices` field, but with the [v1.1 schema](../dcat-us/), APIs should now be listed as a separate distribution within a dataset.
 Since an API provides indirect access to a dataset and the primary URL that a user needs in order to access the API is the API documentation, all web APIs should be referenced using the primary API documentation URL as an `accessURL` with the `format`